carbon-language/carbon-lang/llvm/docs/LangRef.rst

     Convert a constant, CST, to another TYPE.
 The constraints of the operands are the same as those for the :ref:`bitcast instruction <i_bitcast>`.
+``addrspacecast (CST to TYPE)``
+    Convert a constant pointer or constant vector of pointer, CST, to another TYPE in a different address space.
+The constraints of the operands are the same as those for the :ref:`addrspacecast instruction <i_addrspacecast>`.
 ``getelementptr (CSTPTR, IDX0, IDX1, ...)``, ``getelementptr inbounds (CSTPTR, IDX0, IDX1, ...)``
     Perform the :ref:`getelementptr operation <i_getelementptr>` on
     constants.
 As with the :ref:`getelementptr <i_getelementptr>`